 The Radiologic Technology associate degree program is a sequence of courses that emphasizes a combination of educational and clinical instruction necessary for successful employment in the medical radiologic technology imaging profession.
 Program graduates receive an Associate of Applied Science degree in Radiologic Technology.
 Additionally, graduates will have completed the educational and clinical competency requirements of the American Registry of Radiologic Technologists (ARRT) licensing exam.*

-*Note: Arrest or conviction of a misdemeanor (excluding minor traffic violations) arrest or conviction of a felony could inhibit a student's eligibility to take the licensing exam(s) required by the profession.
+*Note: Arrest or conviction of a misdemeanor (excluding minor traffic violations) or felony could inhibit a student's eligibility to take the licensing exam(s) required by the profession.
 Early notification to the appropriate board is required.

 PROGRAM MISSION STATEMENT